School Program

 Imagine life without television, computers, electronic games…a life of meals cooked on a wood-burning stove, handmade clothing, laundry washed by hand…Imagine simple family fun around the piano in the parlour or around the big dining room table…Imagine a world in which the first telephones and motor cars were wonders to behold…

 School children are fascinated to learn how much life has changed in a mere 100 years and many of them can identify with the experiences of an immigrant family making its way in early Vancouver.
 Roedde House Museum’s Schools Program provides docent-led tours for elementary school classes from the Lower Mainland.
 The tours complement an in-class curriculum, A Window to the Past, which is adaptable to all grades.
 The curriculum covers early 1900s social history, the immigrant experience, genealogy, architecture and the importance of heritage preservation.
 A Window to the Past won a City of Vancouver Heritage Award in 1997; in 2006 it was extensively revised and updated with the assistance of a TELUS Vancouver Community Board grant, and put online in its entirety.
-As an on-line resource, A Window to the Past can be accessed by teachers anywhere and with some adjustment; the curriculum can be a useful study guide.
+As an online resource, A Window to the Past can be accessed by teachers anywhere and with some adjustment; the curriculum can be a useful study guide.

 Activities